TheDoubleMix/RKGViewer/README.md

 python app.py
 ```

-This will display the encrypted contents of the `.rkg` file in the terminal.
+This will display a list of options to use on the `.rkg` file.

+The RKG Viewer CLI is still in beta, If you use the inputs or options menu, you will get a warning.
+More in the Errors/Warnings section.
 ### Example

 ```bash